castorini/docTTTTTquery/README.md

 Download `collection.tar.gz` and `predicted_queries_topk_sampling.zip` using one of the options above.
 The former file contains 80 sampled queries draw with the top-_k_ sampling decoder.

-Before appending the sampled queries to the documents, we need to concatenate them into a file that will contain all the samples for the same document in a single line.
-We will concatenate only the first 40 samples as there is no gain when using 80 samples (nevertheless, we provide 80 samples in case researchers want to use this data for other purposes):
+Before appending the sampled queries to the passages, we need to concatenate them.
+The command below creates a file that contains 40 concatenated samples per line and 8,841,823 lines, one for each passage in the corpus.
+We will concatenate only the first 40 samples as there is no gain when using 80 samples (nevertheless, we provide 80 samples in case researchers want to use this data for other purposes).
 ```
 unzip predicted_queries_topk_sampling.zip